What is YEL income?

 The YEL income amounts indicated in ETK’s guide are especially meant for entrepreneurs with well-established activities.
 A newly self-employed person’s YEL income may be lower than the amount indicated in the guide, if there are fewer customers or less work in the beginning.
 The so-called minimum YEL income (€8,261.71 at the 2022 level) is only meant to be a part-time entrepreneur’s YEL income, however.
 Apply for a change in your YEL income when, for example, after starting your business, your clientele is well-established and your turnover has increased or when you switch from part-time to full-time self-employment.
 You can apply for a change in your YEL income as often as you need to, but not retroactively.

 YEL income is always estimated at the annual level.
 This does not mean the calendar year from January to December, but rather a 12-month period.
-If the value of your work input, turnover or working hours change, you must apply for a change in your YEL income partway through the year.
+If your work input, turnover or working hours change, you must apply for a change in your YEL income partway through the year.
 Remember that the YEL income can be changed with effect from the date on which the application was made at the earliest, in other words, YEL income cannot be changed retroactively.

 An entrepreneur’s YEL insurance is in force from 1 April to 31 December.
 EUR 24,000 has been confirmed as the entrepreneur’s YEL income.
 The entrepreneur’s insurance contributions and pension accrual are calculated based on the annual YEL income, however, only for the period when the insurance is valid, which, in this case, is nine months, from April to December.